-Loans Program Details Eligibility Terms Undocumented Students Although undocumented students may qualify for a tuition exemption under AB 540 legislation, UCSB cannot provide any federal funds to undocumented students.
-Undocumented students may pursue funds from outside agencies that determine eligibility for their funds without regard to citizenship status.
-University and state funds may also be available.
-To be eligible to file the California Dream Application, students must: Not be eligible to file the FAFSA Be eligible for AB 540, as determined by the Office of the Registrar Be in a degree-seeking program The California Dream Application became available following the passage of two California Assembly bills, AB 130 and AB 131.
-Together, these bills became known as the California Dream Act.
-The California Dream Act makes certain undocumented students eligible for State and University Financial Aid.
-Graduate PLUS Loan Federal legislation permits graduate students to borrow through the PLUS (Parent Loans for Undergraduate Students) Loan program.
+Loans Program Details Eligibility Terms Graduate PLUS Loan Federal legislation permits graduate students to borrow through the PLUS (Parent Loans for Undergraduate Students) Loan program.
 The Graduate PLUS Loan allows graduate students to borrow up to the full cost of education minus other Financial Aid received.
 You will apply for the Graduate PLUS Loan at StudentLoans.gov.
 In order to log into the website, you will need your social security number, date of birth, federal student aid PIN, and your loan eligibility.
 Maximum amount is cost of attendance minus any other financial aid student receives The interest rate is fixed at 6.41%.
 Interest begins accruing as soon as the first disbursement is made.
 Payments on the Graduate PLUS Loan are deferred while Graduate students are in school as long as they are enrolled at least half-time.
-Alternative Loans Alternative loans (also known as private loans) can help to fill the gap between the cost of education and the amount of other Financial Aid offered.
-These loans are provided by private lenders for those students who need to borrow funds in excess of the yearly maximums for the federal loan programs.
-In order to receive loan proceeds; you must apply to the lender directly.
-Most lenders will take applicants' credit history into consideration when evaluating applicants' eligibility.
-Students and/or parents may be eligible for these alternative loans which have varying criteria (interest rates, minimum monthly repayments, etc.).
-They are not federally guaranteed student loans.
-Students have the right and the ability to select the alternative loan lender of their choice (http://tinyurl.com/UCPrivateLenders).
-We highly recommend that students exhaust their federal Direct Loan eligibility before pursuing funds through an alternative loan.
-Also, be aware that parents of dependent students are able to borrow up to the complete cost of education through the federal Direct PLUS Loan program.
-Short Term Emergency Loan Emergency Loans allow students to receive an advance on their pending Financial Aid for the current quarter due to an emergency expense.
-To apply for an Emergency Loan, you must: • Have paid or deferred all past due and current BARC changes • Have pending Financial Aid, excluding PLUS loans, for the current quarter that will eventually credit to your BARC account To apply for an Emergency Loan, visit our office.
-You can apply for a maximum of \$1,000
+Short Term Emergency Loan Emergency Loans allow students to receive an advance on their pending Financial Aid for the current quarter due to an emergency expense To apply for an Emergency Loan, you must: •Have paid or deferred all past due and current BARC charges •Have pending Financial Aid, excluding PLUS loans, for the current quarter that will eventually credit to your BARC account To apply for an Emergency Loan, visit our office.
+You can apply for a maximum of \$1,000.